soundwrightpro/FRUITY-NILA/README.md

 * dropped older version support.
 20.9 and higher only!
 * volume, mute and solo control in the piano roll for the selected sound
 * **quantize** has been changed to quick quantize
+* messages on screen for 'wait on input' and while loading project
 * red box around mixers under control
 * removed legacy code in regards dB display on controller and implemented new code for same function
 * bug fixes